markalfred/eslint-plugin-no-constructor-bind/docs/rules/no-constructor-bind.md

 ## When Not To Use It

-If you dislike arrow methods or if you don't use ES7 proposed syntax.
+If you dislike arrow functions or if you don't use ES7 proposed syntax.